aashi-mishra/forem/CONTRIBUTING.md

 project has the best intentions.

-If you feel another member of the community has violated our Code of Conduct, you may anonymously contact the team with our
-[abuse report form](https://dev.to/report-abuse).
+If you feel another member of the community has violated our Code of Conduct, you may anonymously(without revealing your identity) contact the team with our [abuse report form](https://dev.to/report-abuse).

 ### Where to contribute